-Seniors who struggle with substance use disorders should have access to professional treatment services that address their specific needs.
+Seniors who struggle with substance use disorders should have access to professional treatment services at rehab centers that address their specific needs.
 After all, the needs of recovering senior adults are likely to differ from the needs of younger recovering individuals.
-So, finding a rehab center that can help older adults throughout the recovery journey is essential.
+So, finding addiction rehabilitation services that can help older adults throughout the recovery journey is essential.

-The Importance of Senior Rehabilitation Centers or Older Adults
+The Importance of Senior Rehabilitation Centers for Older Adults

 The truth of the matter is that everyone is different.
 So, substance dependence affects people in different ways.
 However, generally speaking, addiction impacts the elderly community differently than it affects younger individuals.